beaverbuilder/documentation/beaver-builder/account/license/upgrade.md

 :::warning Legacy License Upgrades

-When customers who are eligible for a renewal discount on their legacy plan choose to upgrade to one of our new plans, they should be aware that this discount eligibility will be lost.
+When customers who are eligible for a renewal discount on their legacy plan choose to upgrade to one of our new plans, they should keep the following in mind:

-Our new plans have a different pricing structure that doesn't include renewal discounts.
-After upgrading, any renewal discounts that were previously available under the legacy plan cannot be carried over to the new plan.
-We encourage customers to take this into consideration when evaluating whether to upgrade, since the pricing structures between legacy and new plans are different.
+- Renewal discounts associated with your legacy license will not carry over to the new plan.
+- Some new license plans include site usage limits.
+- Switching from your legacy license is permanent and cannot be reversed.

+We recommend reviewing the new license options and their features on our pricing page before making your decision.

 :::